MicrosoftDocs/azure-stack-docs/azure-stack/hci/upgrade/prepare-to-apply-23h2-solution-update.md

 ### Install required Windows features

 Azure Stack HCI, version 23H2 requires a set of Windows roles and features to be installed.
 Some features would require a restart after the installation.
-Hence, it is important that you put the server node into maintenance prior to installing them.
-Verify that all the active virtual machines have been migrated to other cluster members.
+Hence, it's important that you put the server node into maintenance prior to installing them.
+Verify that all the active virtual machines have migrated to other cluster members.

 Use the following commands for each server to install the required features.
 If a feature is already present, the install automatically skips it.